cyrichardson/docs-cloud-keep/api-docs/overview/index.rst

 management of keys and credentials, called secrets, on behalf of customers.
 It is based on OpenStack Barbican, a community-led open-source platform.

-Using the API, you can securely store and retrieve credentials systematically and enable users to have keys generated on their behalf based on their requested encryption algorithm and bit length.
+Using the API, you can securely store and retrieve credentials systematically.

 |product name| provides the following APIs: